multitudes/NiceWeather/README.md

 }
 ```

-### The viewmodel
+### The ViewModel

-The viewmodel will use the model to convert the API call to data for our views.
+The ViewModel will use the model to convert the API call to data for our views.
 It will be a class conforming to the `ObservableObject` protocol and use a property wrapper `@Published` to pass the data to our views.
-When a published property changes, SwiftUI will refresh our views automatically.
+When published property changes, SwiftUI will refresh our views automatically.
 This class will be our source of truth!

 ```swift
 class WeatherModel: ObservableObject {